chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 # The Box Model

+## Combining all concepts

+- Every element requires a box-shaped segment of the page.
+Every character of text content also needs a boxed portion of the page. **Box model** is how the the browser calculates the dimensions of that box by using the browser defaults and CSS.
+- **Visual display model** and **Box sizing model** are two concepts that significantly impact the box model.
+- The visual display model refers to how an element flows and is displayed on a web page and interacts with other elements.
+  - There are many different display types in CSS, including`block` ,`inline-block` ,`inline`.
+- The box sizing model determines how an element's total size is calculated which affects the overall layout of the page.
+  - `content-box` is the default `box-sizing` value which only includes the content of an element in its width and height and does not include padding border, or margin in the width and height of an element.
+  - `border-box` includes padding and border (not margin) in the width and height of an element.

+--

 - new line
   - Word processing software ordinarily outputs one character at a time, moving from left-to-right or right-to-left as required by the document's language (we will ignore languages that use vertical text).
 As each line fills with words, the word processor automatically wraps down to the next line and starts adding characters to the beginning of a new line.
   - Your browser works in much the same way to render HTML pages: it displays "words" one at a time horizontally until it encounters a "word" that doesn't fit.
 At this point, the browser starts a new **line** -- one or more "words" at the same horizontal level in the current container element.